starjardin/VanillaJS-Birthday-app/readme.md

 1. Well, this one was not that easy but the most challenging part was dealing with the dates, tranforming time stamps into a real readable human date and then sorting it from to the nearest date, nightmare, although I like it.
 Playing puzzle.

 1. Yes, I have a lot to say here.
 If you wouldn't mind explaining about the date-fns.
 Then, I am not sure if we can reassing a variable from a module files in another file.
+One thing I would like you to give a bit of explanation is this `parseInt()` method.
+I saw it on a website and what it said was it gives a string to a radical numeric number but I not sure if I fully understood it.

 1. Nothing much to say, the project was challenging which is pretty nice training, I liked it.